 Not Pre-approved: Detailed Description and Justification Needed

 If an adaptation is NOT pre-approved, you will need to supply a full description of the adaptation and the reason you made the change in the online reporting system.
-Remember that it is a requirement of the grant that all planned adaptations be pre-approved by the ACT COE.
+Remember that it is a requirement of the grant that all planned adaptations be pre-approved by ACT for Youth.